 A party of four to six characters of level 1-3 should be able to meet and deal with the initial dangers of the Lost City, but later dangers will require characters of much greater levels.
 The very nature of the city permits characters to carve out a niche or base of operations; permitting a protracted campaign to explore the city and encounter its bizarre troglodilian peoples.

-The Lost City details in full the legendary "Sunken City", formerly Bakersfield, California, as described briefly in the Darwin's World Gazetteer, at the foot of the Great Rift Valley.
-The term, "Lost City", is used synonymously with the previously used term, "Sunken City".
+The Lost City details in full the legendary "Sunken City", formerly Bakersfield, California, as described briefly in the Darwin's World 2nd Edition rulebook.
+The term "Lost City" is used synonymously to describe the same location.

 ADVENTURE BACKGROUND